The Best Binaural Microphone Revealed

-We have to say straight off the bat that the purchase of a binaural microphone probably won’t be high on the agenda (or even on the agenda at all) for most performing and recording musicians.
+We have to say straight off the bat that the purchase of a binaural microphone for 3D audio probably won’t be high on the agenda (or even on the agenda at all) for most performing and recording musicians.

-But if you have a hankering to record a performance in 360 degree 3D panoramic splendor and then play it back and hear it exactly as it was recorded, then you need a binaural microphone.
+But if you have a hankering to record a performance in 360 degree 3D panoramic binaural audio splendor and then play it back and hear sound exactly as it was recorded, then you need a binaural microphone.
+Using headphones is the best way to experience the sonic soundstage.

-You could of course shell out $8,000 on a Neumann KU 100 dummy head, but if that prospect sends your wallet into cardiac arrest then fear not because we’ve bundled together a collection of somewhat more affordable alternatives.
+You could of course shell out $8,000 on a Neumann KU 100 dummy head, but if that prospect sends your wallet into cardiac arrest then fear not because we’ve bundled together a collection of somewhat more affordable alternatives to satisfy your binaural audio desires and enhance your binaural recordings.

-This approach to recording and playing music is often described as truly immersive and that’s an accurate definition.
+Using headphones, this approach to recording and playing music is often described as truly immersive and that’s an accurate definition.
 Imagine yourself in the middle of a jazz quartet recording the performance.
 If the drummer’s behind you, that’s where you’ll hear him or her on the recording.
+That’s binaural audio.
+It’s 3D sound!

-But as with everything else in life, there’s always choices so we’ve painstakingly researched the marketplace and put six of the most popular binaural microphones under the microscope to help you make an informed purchasing decision.
+But as with everything else in life, there’s always choices so we’ve painstakingly researched the marketplace and put six of the most popular binaural microphones under the microscope to help you make an informed purchasing decision and start recording.
 For those that simply don’t have time to read the review, our top pick is the Sennheiser Ambeo Headset.

 - What criteria did we use?